Vyral/base-template/_posts/2018-05-08-establishing-a-personal-brand-part-2-logos.md

 {% include youtube.html %}

 Today I’m back with the second installment in my series on establishing your personal brand.
-As agents, developing a personal brand is incredibly important. **If you haven’t already seen the first part, you can check it out here.**
+As agents, developing a personal brand is incredibly important. **If you haven’t already seen the first part, you can [check it out here.](http://swvirginiarealestatecareers.com/welcome-to-my-series-on-building-your-brand.html){: target="_blank"}**

 This time I’d like to talk about creating a logo.
 To truly build your business into a career, you’re going to need a logo.
 A logo will make your brand and business more identifiable.
 This logo will show up on signs, flyers, mail, etc.